mike632t/x11-calc/MANUAL.md

-When  starting  the emulator the name of the data file used to restore  the saved state can be specified on the command line, allowing previously saved copies  of programs to be loaded automatically when the program  starts  or the simulator is reset using `Ctrl-C`.
+When  starting  the emulator the name of the data file used to restore  the saved state can be specified on the command line, allowing previously saved copies  of programs to be loaded automatically when the program  starts  or the emulator is reset using `Ctrl-C`.

 #### -b ADDR
 Sets a breakpoint at the specified address (octal).
 The emulator will halt